Santanu26/play-with-ai/README.md

  ## Note
   This API relies on an external AI client to generate HTML content based on the provided topic.
   Ensure proper error handling and input validation in production usage.
+I will update the image generation doc. in later.